artyom/merge-docker-save/README.md

-Command merge-docker-save repacks output of docker save command called for single image to a tar stream with merged content of all image layers
+Command `merge-docker-save` repacks output of the docker save command called for a single image to a tar stream with merged content of all image layers.

 Command `docker save` outputs docker-specific tar stream: